vanhoveAlexis/gofast/docs/en/doc-gofast-community-install.rst

 GoFAST Community :  Installation
 ********************************************

-.. note:: GoFAST Community will be soon available on AWS
+.. note:: GoFAST Community will be soon available on AWS Marketplace

 Instructions (from image)
 ------------